skijit/notes/programming/aws/lambda.md

     - ENI only has private IP addresses
 - Use Principle of Least Permission
   - Explicitly enumerate each resource available to each IAM role
+- Coupling Lambdas
+  - When you have a series of Lambdas, you should not invoke them directly but use an SQS between them
+  - You can use synch (req/response model) with a pull
+  - This enables you to send failed messages to Dead-Letter-Queue and try to replay them when fixed (or working on repro)
+  - Also enables you to support multiple message format version (per queue) or have lambdas that handle both
+  - Include message format version in message
+  - You want to set the SQS visibility timeout to at least 6x the timeout of the lambda and maxRecieveCount to at least 5
+- Batching
+  - Available for SQS and Kinesis
+  - Lets you specify batches of messages at once
+  - Lowers bill, complicates error processing
+  - You should also have them work in parallel (but increase their memory)
+- Always be idempotent
+- Consider using `/tmp` for a cache instead of making a nw call
+- Keep data inside the same region
+- If you use a VPC for your Lambda, consider S3 and Dynamo Gateway Endpoints - they're free!
+Otherwise, since S3 and DynamoDB are publicly available, you have to pay for data to go through the NAT
+- Big files can be streamed from S3
+- Keep your shared Lambda code in one place (symlinked) or use a Lambda Layer
+- Consider how you might couple one service which scales with another which doesnt (e.g. lambda with MySQL).
+Implement queues between them.
+- Use IAC
+- If you're only using Lambda as an intermediary between API Gateway and DynamoDB, you could also try mapping the request (through Velocity Mapping Templates) directly to the API call required by DynamoDB - and therefore, you wouldn't need the Lambda
+-

+- HERE: continue the above question

 ## Other Questions:
 - Would you run a website, with all its static assets, etc. from lambda?
+- HERE